sinamoraddar/contact-list/README.md

 # Contact list
-a React web app using the http://randomuser.me/ api to generate random contact
+a React web app using the http://randomuser.me/ api to generate random contacts

 ## Tech Stack
 * HTML